 Wondering which eco-friendly soap brands clean up in terms of ethics and sustainability?
 Don’t get in a lather!
 Here is Ethical Consumer Magazine’s guide to the best eco-friendly soap bars around.

-Strange days indeed and as we lather up a little more often, following advice that handwashing is one of the very best ways to avoid spreading germs, it’s clear that there’s never been more important to choose our soap wisely.
+As we lather up a little more often, following advice that handwashing is one of the very best ways to avoid spreading germs, it’s clear that it’s never been more important to choose our soap wisely.
 Palm oil, toxic chemicals, and plastics can all creep into our soap.
 The good news is there are some great sustainable and eco-friendly soap brands out there keeping it clean.

 Jane Turner from Ethical Consumer Magazine reveals some of the best eco-friendly soap brands out there.
 Let’s see who cleans up in terms of good ingredients, minimal packaging, and ethical practices.

 Why Is Soap Important?

-The humble bar or splash of liquid soap is one of our most important weapons in fighting COVID-19.
+The humble bar or splash of liquid soap is one of our most important weapons in fighting germs.
 Using science that is thousands of years old, soap works by destroying the outer membranes of the virus.
-This kills it and stopping it from spreading.
+This kills germs and stops them from spreading.
 Nothing else is more effective in this fight.
 But although soap has natural origins, some of the soaps available today are far from natural.

 Soap doesn’t need complex synthetic chemicals, plastics, or exotic ingredients grown on deforested land.
 Here are the nasties to look out for and the eco-friendly soap brands that are leading a clean revolution.

 The Eco-Friendly Soap Brands Ethical Consumer Recommend

 Following an intensive investigation into over 50 soap brands, we’ve compiled that into an ethical shopping guide to soap.
 From this, we recommend the following six eco-friendly soap brands as our Best Buys.

 Lucy Bee is a business founded on the humble coconut.
 They provide everything from milk to sugar, skincare, and soap.
 Their soaps are organic, vegan, and Fairtrade.
 What’s more, Lucy Bee soaps contain no palm oil or palm oil-derived ingredients.
 Nor do they contain any nasties, such as parabens, phthalates, or triclosan.